vincelaq/tron-lightcycle-game/README.md

 ## Additional information:
 ### Identified Bugs Still in Production
-1. Players can cross eachother and game still progresses - Game script allows this because at a specific moment the movement ahead is an empty square, by the time the CSS application and game check runs its another player has occupied it and running the same checks.
+1. Players can cross eachother and game still continues - Game script allows this because at a specific moment the movement ahead is an empty square, by the time the CSS application and game check runs, another player has occupied it and running the same checks.
 2. Frame rate lag - The game lags at certain times because of the numbe of functions, calculations and checks it has to do for each interval.